Test Framework¶

 If you are simply writing a new test there should be no need to modify the runner, however it can be useful to be aware of its abilities.

-The runner can run tests concurrently across many cores.
-By default single
+The runner can run tests concurrently across many cores, and does so by default

 The RNG used in the tests is deterministic, and the seed is logged for each